Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Layer-wise Repetition Neuron Ablation

 \subsection{Neuron Segmentation}

-To understand how repetition neurons drive few-shot ICL, we first locate these neurons within the model and quantify how different repetition neuron groups contribute.
+To understand how repetition neurons drive few-shot ICL, we first locate these neurons within the model and quantify the contributions of different repetition neuron groups.
 The distribution across layers of repetition neurons in the model, as in Figure \ref{fig:layer-comparison}\footnote{More results with various numbers of neurons are shown in Figure \ref{fig:rep-dist}.}, is unbalanced.

-While it is consistent with previous studies about a higher number of task-specific repetition neurons in upper layers, we are motivated by their position due to the high amount of repetition neurons concentrated in deeper layers.
-This pattern aligns with prior work showing that task-specific neurons usually appear in deeper transformer layers \citep{hiraoka-inui-2025-repetition, wang-etal-2022-finding-skill}.
-Because upper-layer neurons project directly into the output logits, their concentration implies a stronger influence on model predictions.
+While it is consistent with previous studies on a higher number of task-specific repetition neurons in early layers, we are motivated by their position due to the high concentration of repetition neurons in late layers.
+This pattern aligns with prior work showing that task-specific neurons usually appear in late transformer layers \citep{wang-etal-2022-finding-skill,hiraoka-inui-2025-repetition}.
+Because early-layer neurons project directly into the output logits, their concentration implies a stronger influence on model predictions.
 This observation motivates our targeted-ablation experiments, which quantify the causal contribution of repetition neurons in each layer segment to few-shot ICL.

 To assess the causal contribution of repetition neurons to few-shot ICL, we partition the $L$-layer Transformer model into three depth-based segments and intervene on the neurons in each segment separately.
 We compute the normalized depth of layer $i$ as $u_i = i/L$.
 Layers whose $u_i$ falls in the ranges $0.0 < u_i < 0.2$, $0.4 < u_i < 0.6$, or $0.8 < u_i < 1.0$ are labeled as early, middle, and late layers, respectively.
 For example, in a 32-layer model, layer 16 has $u_{16}=16/32=0.5$ and is assigned to the middle segment.